epurpur/epurpur.github.io/_posts/2019-05-08-A-Guide-to-PyQGIS-3-aka-How-to-Help-Yourself:-part-2-A-Plan-of-Attack.md

 ![_config.yml]({{ site.baseurl }}/images/blockMethod.png)

 This returns a QgsRasterBlock object.
 Now I can do some regular python magic to parse this QgsRasterBlock object, iterating over it just like I would with other lists and things.
-First, I will do this very verbosely to make it clear how I'm looping through these objects.
+I will do this very verbosely to make it clear how I'm looping through these objects instead of combining them in list comprehensions.

     values = []
     for row in range(rows):